nick-ducker/Tchiba/README.md

 From here, I moved onto Trello to start synthesizing the technical requirements with a more fleshed out vision of how the app was to be built.
 This allowed me to map out both the rubric requirements (to easily refer back to), and the technical/document requirements for the application.

 I used this map to then flesh out the idea for Tchiba further.
-By referring back to the requirements, I was able to build a list of tasks for documentation.
-At this stage the initial user stories were planned also, to try and bring a bit more dimension to the planning process.
+By referring back to the requirements I was able to build a list of tasks for documentation.
+At this stage the initial user stories were planned also with the idea to try and bring a bit more dimension to the planning process.

 I was then able to create my implementation plan by mixing the user stories (What I want) with the technical requirements (What is required).
 This gave me a solid structure of code related tasks for when the documentation had been finished.